Gaussian Elimination

 The Algorithm in Action: Step-by-Step

-The first non-zero entry in the first row is called the pivot.
-Here, our first pivot is the `2` in the top-left corner.
-We will use this pivot to eliminate all the entries below it in the first column.
+The first non-zero entry in the first row is our pivot.
+We will use this pivot (the 2) to eliminate all the entries below it.

-We have cleared the first column.
-Now we move to the next pivot, the `-8` in Row 2, and use it to eliminate everything below it.
+We move to the next pivot (the -8) and eliminate everything below it.

 Operation: R3R3+R2R_3 \rightarrow R_3 + R_2.